lucpod/ticketless/lessons/08-worker-lambda/README.md

   # ...
 ```

-The new things to notice here is how we are defining environment variables by
-referencing the SAM parameters we defined in the previous section.
+The new things to notice here is how we are defining environment variables by referencing the SAM parameters we defined in the previous section (using the `!Ref` operator).

-With this approach all the parameters values will be available in the Lambda code
-as environment variables.
+With this approach all the parameters values will be available in the Lambda code as environment variables.

 For example you can access the SMTP password with: